 Electricity

 Repair category 1

-Notes The electrical system has not been tested as this is outside the scope of our inspection.
-There are no obvious issues to report, but it would be prudent to follow guidance set out by the Institute of Electrical Engineers advising that a domestic electrical installation should undergo a safety test every 5 years or at a change of ownership.
+Notes It should be noted that the electrical installation has not been tested as this is outside the remit of this inspection.
+However, it would be prudent to follow guidance set out by the Institute of Electrical Engineers advising that a domestic electrical installation should undergo a safety test every 5 years or at a change of ownership.

 Gas

 Repair category 1

-Notes There are no obvious defects noted.
-However, it would be prudent to have a gas safety test carried out in early course as a precaution, and annually thereafter.
+Notes There has been no test of the gas installation as this is not in our remit for this type of inspection.
+No obvious issues have been noted but it would be prudent to arrange for a gas safety test to be carried out in early course and then yearly thereafter.

-Water, plumbing and bathroom fittings Repair category 1 Notes There are no obvious defects noted to the visible plumbing apparatus.
-The bathroom suite has been adequately maintained although wear and tear associated with normal use is noted.
+F Water, plumbing and bathroom fittings

+Repair category 1

+Notes There are no obvious issues noted to be affecting visible plumbing apparatus Sanitary fittings have been adequately maintained although there is some typical

+wear and tear consistent with normal use.